 OUR STYLE is Southern California Gothic.

 Southern California Gothic is a journalism genre that is reminiscent of New Journalism and Southern Gothic, except it is not.
 It is its own distinct voice.
 Its narrative style is observation and subjective.
-It views the American dream and nightmare through the lens of the African Diaspora, Chicano, Asian American, and Midwest migrants that land or have always been in Los Angeles.
+It views the American dream and nightmare through the lens of the African Diaspora, Chicano/a/x, Asian American, and Midwest migrants that land or have always been in Los Angeles.
 However, its setting can be any large metropolitan area where racism hides out in the open, though it is a style birthed in Los Angeles.
-The primary lens is distinctly Black and Chicano.
+The primary lens is distinctly Black and Chicanx.
 It critiques capitalism and racism in fiction and poetry, using the effects of economic violence and white nationalism in an absurdist critique of the U.S. from Western Expansion and Reconstruction through the Modern Eras.
-In nonfiction, it connects racism, economics, colonization, land theft, and slavery’s impact on current events.
+In nonfiction, it connects racism, economics, colonization, land theft, Chinese Exclusion Act, and slavery’s impact on current events.

 Founder, publisher, and editor